William Wentworth: Early life

 As a young boy William Wentworth moved from Norfolk Island to Sydney with his parents and younger brothers in 1796.
 The family lived at Parramatta, where his father became a prosperous landowner.
 His mother died in 1800.
 In 1803, William and his brothers Dorset and Matthew, were sent to England to be educated at an exclusive school run by Alexander Crombie in Greenwich.

 Wentworth failed to gain entry into both the East India Company College and the Royal Military Academy and with his career prospects blunted, he returned to Sydney in 1810.
-He became a jockey, riding his father's horse Gig to victory at Hyde Park in the first official horse races on Australian soil.
+He rode his father's horse Gig to victory at Hyde Park in the first official horse races on Australian soil.

 In 1811, he was appointed acting Provost Marshal by Governor Lachlan Macquarie, and given a grant of 1750 acre of prime land along the Nepean River which Wentworth named Vermont.

 Crossing the Blue Mountains

-In 1813 Wentworth, along with Gregory Blaxland and William Lawson, led the expedition which found a route across the Blue Mountains west of Sydney and opened up the grazing lands of inland New South Wales.
+In 1813, Wentworth, along with Gregory Blaxland and William Lawson, led the expedition which found a route across the Blue Mountains west of Sydney and opened up the grazing lands of inland New South Wales.
 Wentworth kept a journal of the exploration which begins by describing the first day of the journey:

 On the Eleventh of May our party consisting of Mr. Gregory Blaxland, Lieutenant Lawson and Myself with four servants quitted Mr. Gregory Blaxland's farm on the South Creek and on the 29th of the June Month descended from the Mountain into forest land having travelled as nearly as I can compute about 60 Miles.

 In the journal, Wentworth describes the landscapes they were exploring:

-A country of so singular a description could in my opinion only have been produced by some Mighty convulsion in Nature.
+A country of so singular a description could in my opinion only have been produced by some Mighty convulsion in Nature.In his 1823 epic Australasia, Wentworth once again references what he saw on the expedition: